All Episodes

 What was this?

-Uh I want to make sure I've got national numbers or just New York here.
+I want to make sure I've got national numbers or just New York here.

 Let me print something out here.

-The numbers for NBC Saturday night, uh prime time, they had three hours of coverage of live Earth.
+They had three hours of coverage of Live Earth.

 We're dismal.

-But I'm not this is it's so preliminary.
+This is so preliminary.

 Let me use my highly trained broadcast specialist skills because I understand ratings numbers.